 Paris is one of these cities that is always crowded.
-However, with a little planning, you can enjoy The City of Love with a bit of fewer queues and fewer crowds.
-The best time of the year to visit Paris is spring – in April and the beginning of May, and fall – in late September and October.
+However, with a little bit of planning, you can enjoy The City of Love with a bit fewer queues and fewer crowds.
+The best time of the year to visit Paris is spring with the best months being April and the beginning of May.
+The fall is as good as the spring with the best months to visit Paris will be late September and October.
 Travel to Paris in spring and you will get warm weather and lovely blooming.
-Go to Paris in fall and you will avoid the intense heat and the largest tourist crowds.
+Go to Paris in the fall and you will avoid the intense heat and the largest tourist crowds.

 Best time to visit Paris